 Credit risk is the risk of loss associated with the counterparty's inability to fulfill its payment obligations.
 Financial instruments that potentially subject the Company to concentrations of credit risks consist principally of cash and amounts receivable.
 To minimize the credit risk the Company places these instruments with a high quality financial institution.
 The majority of cash is deposited in a bank account held with a major Canadian bank.
 The Company has secondary exposure to credit risk on its amounts receivable.
-This risk is minimal as receivables consist primarily of refundable goods and services taxes owing from the Government of Canada.
+This risk is minimal as receivables consist primarily of refundable goods and services taxes owing from the Government of Canada and exploration tax credits owing from the Government of British Columbia.